kwertyops/byte-of-python/src/dictionary_iteration.md

 # Create an empty dictionary to store a phonebook
 phonebook = {}
-# Add eaach name to the phonebook, giving them a randomly-generated phone number
+# Add each name to the phonebook, giving them a randomly-generated phone number
 for name in names_list:
     phonebook[name] = str(f"{randint(200, 999)}-{randint(100, 999)}-{randint(0, 9999)}")